CASE STUDY: HOW AI MISREADS STRUCTURED WORK

 Post-intervention:

-This shift marks a verified structural progression from a Phase 1 Baseline condition into stable Phase 2 (Visibility Emergence) and Phase 3 (Category Authority) states, backed by real-world institutional validation.
+This marks progression from Phase 1 Baseline into Phase 2 (Visibility Emergence) and Phase 3 (Category Authority), supported by real-world institutional validation.

 Without authority infrastructure: